Spacechild1/vstplugin/README.md

 With `-DSC_INSTALLDIR="/path/to/my/extensions"` you can choose the installation directory, which would typically be your SuperCollider extensions folder.

-Set 'SUPERNOVA' to 'ON' if you want to build VSTPlugin for Supernova, but note that this doesn't work yet because of several bugs in Supernova (as of SC 3.10.3).
+Set `SUPERNOVA` to `ON` if you want to build VSTPlugin for Supernova, but note that this doesn't work yet because of several bugs in Supernova (as of SC 3.10.3).
 However, this might be fixed in the next minor SC release.

 #### Build: